python-cmd2/cmd2/docs/argument_processing.rst

     ================================================================================
     alias               Define or display aliases
     config              Config command
-    edit                Edit a file in a text editor. help                List available commands with "help" or detailed help with "help cmd". history             usage: history [-h] [-r | -e | -s | -o FILE | -t TRANSCRIPT] [arg] load                Runs commands in script file that is encoded as either ASCII or UTF-8 text. py                  Invoke python command, shell, or script pyscript            Runs a python script file inside the console quit                Exits this application.
+    edit                Edit a file in a text editor help                List available commands with "help" or detailed help with "help cmd" history             usage: history [-h] [-r | -e | -s | -o FILE | -t TRANSCRIPT] [arg] load                Runs commands in script file that is encoded as either ASCII or UTF-8 text py                  Invoke python command, shell, or script pyscript            Runs a python script file inside the console quit                Exits this application
-    set                 usage: set [-h] [-a] [-l] [settable [settable ...]] shell               Execute a command as if at the OS prompt. shortcuts           Lists shortcuts (aliases) available.
+    set                 usage: set [-h] [-a] [-l] [settable [settable ...]] shell               Execute a command as if at the OS prompt shortcuts           Lists shortcuts available
     unalias             Unsets aliases
     version             Version command